 - Bake until set.

-Can I Make This Cake with Frozen Blueberries?
+Can I Make Blueberry Buckle with Frozen Blueberries?

 Frozen blueberries should work!
 You’d want to fold them into the batter frozen (do not thaw), and you’ll likely need to add 10 or so minutes to the bake time.